ukhsa-collaboration/covid19-app-system-public/doc/architecture/guidebook.md

 The notification service uses an App System API to upload the test result **and** get a test result verification token.
 The token is then send via SMS/Mail to the citizen together with the result so she can verify the test result with the app and submit diagnosis keys for contact exposure notifications.

-### Venue check in, matching identifed risk venues and alert user
+### Venue check in, matching identified risk venues and alert user

-The venue check-in flow shows how idenitfied risk venues are imported from external systems, matched in the App against visited venues and then may trigger a corresponding notification for the App user.
+The venue check-in flow shows how identified risk venues are imported from external systems, matched in the App against visited venues and then may trigger a corresponding notification for the App user.

 ![System flow: check in](diagrams/img/system-flow_check-in-2020-09-14.png "Figure: Venue check in, matching at risk venues and alert user")